 But, a couple of months ago, I was asked if I thought a mother could homeschool through an entire grade over the summer.
-This particular mother wasn’t sure if she would want to return her child to public school or continue to homeschool, but she felt desperate to get her child “caught up,” and wanted to know if I thought she could do it.
+This particular mother wasn’t sure if she would want to return her child to public school or continue to homeschool, but she felt desperate to get her child “caught up,” and wanted to know if I thought she could do it during the summer months.

-Can you homeschool to catch up a grade?
+Can you homeschool to catch up an entire year?

 So, while I do believe an entire “public school” grade could quite possible be homeschooled over the summer, I am not going to definitively speak to that in particular.
-What I can speak to is homeschooling an entire grade over the summer without the intent to placing a child into the public school system the next year.
+What I can speak to is homeschooling an entire grade over the summer without the intent of placing a child into the public school system the following school year.

 Homeschooling a full grade over a 3 month period will be hard work, and your child probably won’t have much of a summer, but I am going to give you some guidelines to help you navigate the possibility with confidence.

 But, first a warning – true mastery of subjects may not occur at such a quick pace.
 Really consider WHY you feel your child needs to finish an entire grade over the summer.

 Is it in order to take a test?

 Is it a feeling of pressure coming from somewhere?